DeuceEFI/Cruiser/README.md

  * The least amount of parts to make a functional development board.
  * Freescale MC9S12XDP512MAL processor with 16MHz crystal.
- * FTDI USB (bus powered) communications (USB-A board edge connector).
+ * FTDI USB (bus powered) communications (USB-A board edge connector and micro USB female connector).
  * Rx/Tx LEDs for USB communications troubleshooting.
  * Load/Run LED connected to Port A6.
- * Solder bridge pads for enabling LEDs.
+ * Solder bridge pads for enabling/disabling LEDs.
+ * Solder bridge pad for connecting/disconnecting CPU 5v from USB 5v.
+ * VRH pin on CPU is tied to CPU 5v supply.
  * Reset momentary switch.
  * Load momentary switch.
+ * Port T0-7 inputs/outputs.
+ * Port AN0-7 inputs.
+ * Port B0-7 inputs/outputs.
+ * Port P0-3 inputs/outputs.
+ * Port K4 output.
- * Port T0-3 inputs/outputs with 1k current limiting resistors.
+ * Port A7 output.

 PCB size is to be as small as possible and to be powered by the USB bus, to allow for easy transport for development work.
 The current design is a 50mm x 50mm PCB (shaped like a key) which has an USB-A male connector.
 There are solder bridge pads on the bottom layer to allow the LEDs to be connected or not, depending on whether the user would like the LEDs for troubleshooting or stealth.